epicweb-dev/config/docs/decisions/006-arrow-parens.md

 ## Decision

-Update the prettier config from "avoid" to "always."
+Update the Prettier config from "avoid" to "always."

 ## Consequences